bokysan/socketace/README.md

     ...
 ```

 You may define multiple channels (upstreams).
-Each cannel needs the following properties:
+Each channel needs the following properties:

 - `name` is the unique name given to this upstream server.
 This is then referenced later
   on in the `servers` section and on the client.
 A good example would be `ssh`, `web`, `oracle` etc.